How to Get Farming Jobs in Australia

-Farm work in Australia is a great way for backpackers to earn some cash and experience the friendly culture of regional Australia whilst travelling and enjoying the unique beauty of the great outdoors.
+Farm work in Australia can be a great way for backpackers to earn some cash and experience the culture of regional Australia whilst travelling and enjoying the unique beauty of the great outdoors.

-Regardless of the method you use to find a job be sure you know what the job is really about before you go:
+Regardless of the method you use to find a job be sure you know what the job is really about before you start work:

 - How long is a typical day?